Main Page | Tropes A to E | Tropes F to J | Tropes K To R | Tropes S to Z

 - Replaced the Theme Tune: From the instrumental "Monk Main Title Theme" to "It's a Jungle Out There".

-- Reassigned to Antarctica: In the Tie-In Novel Mr. Monk and the Dirty Cop, Stottlemeyer mentions that he drove out Paul Braddock, an SFPD Dirty Cop who violated peoples' rights and beat them up by giving him a choice: either risk Internal Affairs ripping him apart, or take a job in the small Mojave Desert town of Banning, CA.
+- Reassigned to Antarctica: In the Tie-In Novel Mr. Monk and the Dirty Cop, Stottlemeyer mentions that he drove out Paul Braddock, a Dirty Cop who violated peoples' rights and beat them up by giving him a choice: either risk Internal Affairs ripping him apart, or take a job in the small Mojave Desert town of Banning, California.

-- Right Behind Me: In "Mr. Monk Goes to a Rock Concert," a funny scene where Randy, playing sick, gets a call from Stottlemeyer on his cell phone, and speaks like he is sick, while Stottlemeyer is slowly walking up behind him and acting completely incredulous at his lies.
+- Right Behind Me: In "Mr. Monk Goes to a Rock Concert," Randy, playing sick, gets a call from Stottlemeyer on his cell phone, and speaks like he is sick, while Stottlemeyer is slowly walking up behind him and acting completely incredulous at his lies.

 - The Reveal: The identity of the man who masterminded Trudy's murder, revealed in the series finale: Judge Rickover, Trudy's old law professor with whom she had an affair.
 Trudy had his child and believed the baby died after birth, but Monk discovers that the child lived and eventually meets her.